dinhphu28/blog/_drafts/2024-11-29-hub-spoke-vpn.md

 With me, working almost on the CLI, so with neovim, tmux, ssh and other tools, I can work seamlessly anywhere, any device which have terminal emulator and internet connection.
 I call this setup Unified Working Environment.

-### Disadvantages
+### Pros & Cons

+#### Pros

+- Centralized communication
+- Cost effective
+- Easy to control security

+#### Cons

+- Single point of failure

-Because hub is a single point of failure, if it goes down, all spokes will lose connection to each other.
+  > Because hub is the central point, if it goes down, all spokes will lose connection to each other.

+- Bottleneck

-All traffic between spokes must go through the hub, so the hub can be a bottleneck.
+  > All traffic between spokes must go through the hub, so the hub can be a bottleneck.
 So if you have many spokes and need high bandwidth, you can consider a mesh network.
-I suggest Tailscale, it's easy to use and setup and can be used for free.
+  > I suggest Tailscale, it's easy to use and setup and can be used for free.

 ### Conclusion